 - As the 6th year of this generation of Tahoe, some people feel that the design is starting to show its age

 All-in-all, the Chevy Tahoe is my pick as the best SUV for big guys.
-It doesn’t have quite the luxury appeal or ride quality of the Navigator but it is more roomy and way cheaper.
+It doesn’t have quite the luxury appeal or ride-quality of the Navigator but it is roomier and way cheaper.
 If I was an auto salesman, this is where I’d take you first!

-The Best Budget SUV for Big Guys: Nissan Pathfinder SL
+The Best Small SUV for Big Guys: Nissan Pathfinder SL

 |Head Room||Leg Room||Total Room||Roominess Score|

 When I was in high school, the Nissan Pathfinder is one of the SUVs that everyone wanted to go mudding and offroading in.
-While the current version is probably not one I’d take off-roading, its design has come a long way and have morphed it into the best budget (on-road) SUV for big guys!
+While the current version is probably not one I’d take off-roading, its design has come a long way and has morphed it into the best small SUV for big guys!

 While the Pathfinder may appear smaller on the outside (because it is) it still provides a respectable amount of space, being on par with most full-size sedans.
 This is particularly impressive since the Pathfinder is the only option on our list which is not technically a Full-size SUV.
 While it does have 3 rows, those looking for a mid-size or crossover SUV will be happiest with it.